BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - Jural - morality requires some legislation.
 It may have pre-legislation indicative facts, but they are not moral
 - Non-Jural - morality operates with something that is good in itself

+#                  Types of reductions

+Types of reductions:
+- Explanatory -
+- Vindicating
+- Undermining